Payment of Premiums

 If you are a member of the TCU Financial Group, you can pay your total annual premium online.
 Visit TCU Financial Group and log in to online banking.
 To add Portaplan as a payee, enter STF Portaplan as the Payee Name.
 The account number is your personal policy number, which can be found on your Certificate of Insurance or the Premium Notice sent to you for renewal of your insurance.

-The term of coverage for Portaplan is one year, after which time coverage can be renewed for another term based on the premium rates and conditions in effect on the renewal date.
+The term of coverage for Portaplan is one year, after which time coverage can be renewed for another term at the premium rates in effect on the renewal date.
 Portaplan coverage can continue for your lifetime, as long as premiums are paid.

 You will be invoiced annually for the amount of your renewal premiums.
 To avoid termination of insurance, premiums must be paid within 30 days of the renewal date.

 Please note, the Portaplan policy renewal date is changing from November 1 to July 1 commencing July 1, 2018.
 In order to transition to a July 1 renewal date, the term of coverage for the 2017-18 policy year is for 8 months instead of 12 months (i.e., November 1, 2017 to June 30, 2018).